Starstruck (1982 film): Production

 On the first day of filming, director Phillip Noyce wished the production good luck by sending a "chickengram" to the set; a message carried by a person in a giant chicken suit.
-The original budget for the film was $1.75 million.
-It is said to have run over by several hundred thousand.

-Production designer Brian Thomson is best known for his work on The Rocky Horror Picture Show and its theatre production as well as its follow-up feature film Shock Treatment.
+Filming was apparently difficult due to "tensions on the set (and) the inexperience of the lead actors, which called for enormous patience on the part of Armstrong and her crew.", disagreements between Armstrong and Elfick, and Armstrong and the film's original musical director who ultimately quit.

 Music

 The film spawned a soundtrack album, which includes the hit single "Body and Soul" sung by Jo Kennedy.
 The song was written by Tim Finn of Split Enz and had originally appeared as 'She Got Body She Got Soul' on the band's 1979 album Frenzy.
 Jo Kennedy's version reached number 5 on the Australian charts in May 1982.
 The film also featured music by The Swingers (whose leader Phil Judd had previously been a member of Split Enz) and who perform on screen at key moments.
 The other members were Wayne Stevens (aka Bones Hillman, credited as Dwayne Hillman), and Ian Gilroy.

-The closing credits include the name Phil Judd as sound recordist.
-It is not clear whether this refers to the musician or to Phil Judd, an audio engineer who specializes in movie soundtracks.